Applications, Interviews and Offers

 ABRSM Grade 8 with Distinction or an equivalent level in a suitable musical instrument is required, usually achieved by age 15 although this age requirement may be waived for strong applicants.
 A shortlisting committee meets in late October and suitable applicants are invited for audition at the Royal College of Music in November or December.
 We will usually hold your Physics interview on the same day.
 Thus it is advisable to apply early although strong applications received up to 15th January will still be considered and invited for audition in February.

 Applicants for this course who do not hold the ABRSM qualification but believe that they have reached an equivalent standard should contact the Physics Admissions Office for advice, letting us know what qualifications you have achieved.
-It can also be helpful to let us know the repertoire you are currently working on and what pieces you have played recently.
+Your application will be assessed by the Admissions Tutor in Physics.
+If all the aspects of your application are strong you will be invited for audition and interview.
+In the event the Royal College of Music requires more information regarding your music qualifications or your repertoire they will contact you directly.

 English language requirements for all applicants

 All applicants, including native speakers, are required to hold an accepted English language qualification.
 For the majority of UK applicants this is satisfied by already holding at least a grade B in GCSE English Language.
-Those who have not achieved this or an accepted equivalent qualification will need to take one of the accepted English language tests: a full list of these can be found here.
-Results must be received by the College by the third week of July 2017 for those applying in the 2016/17 UCAS cycle.
+Those who have not achieved this or an accepted equivalent qualification will need to take one of the accepted English language tests: a full list of these can be found under here.
+Results must be received by the College by the 20th July 2017 for those applying in the 2016/17 UCAS cycle.
+For students applying in the 2017/ 2018 UCAS cycle the deadline will be during the third week of July 2018.

 Selection for interview